-Strings in C are also another common source of errors in C due to the need to allocate space for and account for the string sentinel value.
-A common mistake is to expect to store an n length string in an n length array instead of length n+1 to account for the sentinel $\sqrt{0}$ .
-Interfacing with other languages that do not use sentinel values in strings can also lead to an off by one error.
+Strings in C are also another common source of errors in C due to the need to allocate space for and account for the string terminator.
+A common mistake is to expect to store an n length string in an n length array instead of length n+1 to account for the terminating '\0'.
+Interfacing with other languages that do not use terminators in strings can also lead to an off by one error.

-C does not flag accesses outside of array bounds, so an off by one error may not be as detectable in C as in some other languages.
-Several good and freely available tools for C can be used to help detect accesses beyond the bounds of arrays that are caused by an off by one error.
+C does not flag accesses outside of array bounds, so an off by one error may not be detectable.
+Several tools can be used to help detect accesses beyond the bounds of arrays.
 However, such tools will not help in the case where only a portion of the array is used and the access is still within the bounds of the array.